mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

   });
 ```

-Then your users can customize the default props of your component like this:
+Then you can customize the default props of your component like this:

 ```js
 import { extendTheme } from '@mui/joy/styles';